-4. There is evidence suggesting that expanding Medicaid to additional populations does not improve health outcomes and only further endangers the most vulnerable populations.
+4. There is evidence that expanding Medicaid to additional populations does not improve health outcomes and only further endangers the most vulnerable populations.
 Medical reviews reveal that outcomes are better for holders of private insurance policies than for beneficiaries of public health plans.
-Mortality rates of Po age for surgical procedures are nearly three times higher for Medicaid beneficiaries than for private insurance holders and even higher than for uninsured individuals.
+Mortality rates for surgical procedures are nearly three times higher for Medicaid beneficiaries than for private insurance holders and even higher than for uninsured individuals.

-Policymakers have historically squeezed provider reimbursement rates as a cost-control method for Medicaid, while expanding Medicaid eligibility rules.
-One outcome of this approach is that many health care providers, including the most talented, refuse to accept Medicaid patients.
-The result is spending and the nationwide cost of health care per capita.
-Personal Health Care Expenditures, U.S., 1960-2014: Percentage Paid Out of Pocket Vs. Total Spending Per Capita 60% 9,000 8,000 50% 7,000 40% 6,000 5,000 30% 4,000 20% 3.000 2,000 10% growing demand for Medicaid services as eligibility rules have widened while the supply of providers within the network has contracted.
-The resulting supply shortage has fueled widespread reports of Nevadans who nominally have coverage through Medicaid but who cannot get care.
+Policymakers have historically reimbursement rates as a costcontrol method for Medicaid, while expanding Medicaid eligibility rules.
+One outcome of this approach is that some health care providers, including the most talented, refuse to accept Medicaid patients.
+The result is growing demand for Medicaid services as eligibility rules have widened while the supply of providers within the network has contracted.
+The resulting supply shortage has fueled widespread reports of Nevadans who nominally have coverage through Medicaid provider squeezed but who cannot get care.
 Thus, the increased competition for care wrought by eligibility expansion harms the most vulnerable populations who were previously eligible and who now face reduced access to care.

-5. Whether public or private, most health care plans today are more accurately described as third-partypayer plans than insurance.
-Insurance is a voluntary pooling of risks by participants to hedge against unforeseen events, but public and private health care plans offer payment for routine and foreseeable treatment, as distinguished from risk outcomes.
+5. Whether public or private, most health care plans today are more accurately described as party-payer plans than insurance.
+Insurance is a voluntary pooling of risks by participants to hedge against unforeseen events, but public and private health care plans offer payment for routine and foreseeable treatment. as distinguished from risk outcomes.
 These arrangements encourage individual participants to seek superfluous care because the cost of additional care is socialized among the group.
 This perverse incentive, called "moral hazard" by economists, leads to rapidly escalating premiums for private plans and very swiftly increasing demands on tax revenues to finance public plans.

-Decades ago, most personal health expenditures were financed out-of-pocket by individuals without third-party payer arrangement.
+Decades ago, most personal health expenditures were financed out-of-pocket by individuals without third-party payer arrangements.
 Wage controls imposed nationally during World War II inspired employers to offer non-wage benefits, including all-inclusive health care packages, to attract and retain workers.
-As this system of employer-sponsored thirdparty payers has grown alongside public health programs, the costs of health care have skyrocketed.
+As this system of employersponsored third-party payers has grown alongside public health programs, the costs of health care have skyrocketed, doubling as a fraction of our national economy in the last 25 years.
 The chart below reveals the near-perfect inverse relationship between the percentage of care financed by individuals' out-of-pocket spending and the nationwide cost of health care per capita.